There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 Once you pass the phone screen, you are rewarded with, guess what, another phone call!
 Bonus!

 This call is, however, more of a technical call.
-Hiring managers were willing to take you at your word during the first phone screen when you said that you knew Python.
+When you said that you knew Python, hiring managers were willing to take you at your word during the first phone screen.
 But now, your skills will be put to a basic skill test.

-Typically the technical call is more of a technical screen and can take anywhere from 30 to 60 minutes, so be prepared.
+Typically, the technical call is more of a technical screen and can take 30 to 60 minutes, so be prepared.
 You may be asked to work through several coding exercises, asked how you’d analyze a batch of scientific data, or asked to design an experiment.

 Your Innova Recruiter can help prepare you for the types of questions you may face so you can feel confident heading into this stage.